edm00se/blog/_posts/2015-03-23-brief-intro-to-nginx.md

 ### Steps

-1. To install in a Windows VM, download and install [nginx](http://nginx.org/) from the current, stable release; I installed to C:\nginx\
+1. To install in a Windows VM, download and install [nginx](http://nginx.org/) from the current, stable release; I installed to `C:\nginx\`
-2. Edit the _&lt;install path&gt;/conf/nginx.conf_ file with the marked changes in the file of the same name in this gist.
+2. Edit the `<install path>/conf/nginx.conf` file with the marked changes in the file of the same name in this gist.
 3. Start the nginx executable, located in your install path.
 There are service wrappers for Windows, or you can just kill the process to stop the nginx instance.

 #### Commands for Windows
-More information on the implementation of nginx in Windows can be found on [the corresponding docs page](//nginx.org/en/docs/windows.html).
+More information on the implementation of nginx in Windows can be found on [the corresponding docs page](https://nginx.org/en/docs/windows.html).
 Here's the basic breakdown of commands, form within the nginx install directory:

 {:.table .table-bordered .table-striped}
 | Command         |                                                                                      |